EdvinRamirez/UnityBaxterIndoorCrowdSimulation/README.md

 using C# as the main programming language.
 We also plan on using Blender for the majority of assets while building a copy of Baxter Arena.

+The Project is using Unity version 2020.3.40f1
+The main Project is located in BaxterSimulation Folder for Unity

+For a build of the Project
+File -> Build Settings
+The scene to add are in order
+- JasonMainMenu
+- AllLevelsCombinedSene
+- FirstFloorEdited
+- EdvinSecondLevelTesting
+- HideThirdLevel
+- FourthFloor
+- Make sure to select PC, Mac & Linux Standalone Platform
+- Press Build and Run and select Folder of your choosing After which, Unity build the project and should launch when done

 *CODE MILESTONE 3 RELASE NOTES*
 - Game Manager script implemented
 - Updated AI Control Script to improve Agent functionality.